saadsalmanakram/GlitchRealm/README.md

 The project is structured into the following key components:

 - **Backend (Django)**:
-  - `chat/`: Django app handling the chatbot API
+  - `chat/`: Django app handling the chatbot API.
   - `backend/`: The root directory for the Django project, containing settings, URLs, and other configurations.

 - **Frontend (React)**: